Get query suggestions

 In this article

-The Search API query suggestion route supports several parameters which you can include either in the query string of a GET request, or in the JSON body of a POST request (see QS Parameters).
+The Search API query suggestion route supports several parameters which you can include either in the query string of a GET request, or in the JSON body of a POST request (see QS parameters).

-When using an OAuth2 token to authenticate a GET or POST HTTP request to the Search API query suggestion route, you must specify the unique identifier of the target Coveo organization by including the organizationId argument in the query string of your request.
+When using an OAuth2 token to authenticate a GET or POST HTTP request to the Search API query suggestion route, you must specify the unique identifier of the target organization by including the organizationId argument in the query string of your request.

 1. Requesting query suggestions using the GET method: